 The treatment facility is a designated facility under the Mental Health Act, which means they’re able to provide treatment involuntarily as a designated hospital would.
 Often, clients would end up being sent there involuntarily because their concurrent disorders made them very difficult to manage in the community.

-The hope with involuntary treatment in that case is that if you force some clean time on people and get whatever else is going on treated and under control, they’ll develop some desire to stay clean, and recovery can progress from there.
+The hope with involuntary treatment, in that case, is that if you force some clean time on people and get whatever else is going on treated and under control, they’ll develop some desire to stay clean, and recovery can progress from there.
 They may be kept involuntary during their nine months or so at the treatment centre, and then they may be discharged on extended leave to the transitional program.

 I’m not sure how this would compare to court-mandated treatment, but I would guess that mental health legislation isn’t as compelling a motivator as the courts.

 I do think there’s a role for involuntary psychiatric treatment.
-What I would really like to see, though, is mental health care providers seriously considering how they might feel if they, or a loved one, were in the position of involuntary patient.
+What I would really like to see, though, is mental health care providers seriously considering how they might feel if they, or a loved one, were in the position of an involuntary patient.
 That us vs. them gulf is often a wide one, and I think everyone would benefit by narrowing it.